Trubisky fuels Bears in win over Giants; Barkley injured | Sports-Games

 Trubisky fuels Bears in win over Giants; Barkley injured

-A bad start to the season quickly got worse for New York (0-2), which lost running back Saquon Barkley to a right knee injury during the first play of the second quarter.
-Barkley is scheduled to undergo tests on the knee Monday, but ESPN's Adam Schefter reported that the Giants fear that he might have a torn ACL.
-Giants quarterback Daniel Jones completed 25 of 40 passes for 241 yards and an interception.
-Dion Lewis scored on a 1-yard run for New York's lone touchdown.
+A bad start to the season quickly got worse for New York (0-2), which lost running back Saquon Barkley to a right-knee injury during the first play of the second quarter.
+Barkley is scheduled to undergo tests on the knee on Monday, but ESPN's Adam Schefter reported the Giants fear he might have a torn ACL.
+Giants quarterback Daniel Jones completed 25 of 40 passes for 241 yards, with an interception.
+Dion Lewis scored on a 1-yard run early in the fourth quarter for New York's lone touchdown.

 Gano cut the Giants' deficit to 17-13 with 7:43 remaining when he connected on a 37-yard field goal. --Field Level Media